jhajek/Linux-text-book-part-1/Chapter-11/chapter-11.md

    a.
 Attach a third virtual disk to the system and create a zpool named backup
    b.
 Execute the `ls -lh` command to display the file and its size
    c.
-Take a ZFS snapshot of the datapool named @today
+Take a ZFS snapshot of the datapool named @today - take a screenshot of the command output: `zfs list -s snapshot`
    d.
 Using the ZFS send and recv commands copy the @today snapshot to the zpool named backup
    e.
 Execute `ls -lh` command on the zpool backup
    f.
 Using the commandline, append an additional 25 mb to `/datapool/datadump.txt`
    g.
 Execute an `ls -lh` on zpool datapool and backup to compare the two files
+   h.
+Take a screenshot of the command output: `zfs list -s snapshot` to show the growth in the snapshot

 10. Create a systemd .mount unit file for the Btrfs partitions created in question number 8